-Recess yields progress on bipartisan effort to overhaul policing | CNN Politics
+Tentative bipartisan agreement reached on some key issues in policing overhaul | CNN Politics

 Sens.
 Cory Booker, a New Jersey Democrat, and Tim Scott, a South Carolina Republican, and Rep. Karen Bass, a California Democrat, have been leading the charge to craft a bipartisan bill that can pass the 60-vote threshold in the United States Senate, and with the chamber returning to Washington on Monday, in-person talks between the key negotiators are expected to continue.

+The Wall Street Journal was the first to report the details of the tentative agreement.

-Progress has also been made on what’s known as the 1033 program, which allows for the transfer of military equipment from the Department of Defense to state and local police departments, according to the source familiar.
-That leaves qualified immunity, which protects police officers from civil lawsuits, as one of the last remaining major issues to be addressed by the group.
+While progress has been made on what’s known as the 1033 program, which allows for the transfer of military equipment from the Department of Defense to state and local police departments, two major issues remain.
+One of them is qualified immunity, which protects police officers from civil lawsuits.
 Scott has proposed shifting the responsibility to police departments as opposed to individual officers.
 Democrats have said both the officers and departments should be held accountable.

 Another key sticking point includes Section 242, a part of federal law which sets the standard for criminally prosecuting police officers.
 The George Floyd Justice in Policing Act, which passed the House with no Republican support in March, calls for changing the language so police officers can be charged for “reckless” conduct as opposed to the current “willful” misconduct, a change that would lower the standard for prosecuting police officers.
 Scott has said the issue is a red line for him.